ClaudioLutz/JobSearchAI/Documentation/System.md

     * `utils/decorators.py`: Decorators for error handling, retries, caching, and execution timing.
     * `utils/file_utils.py`: Functions for common file operations with improved error handling.
     * `utils/api_utils.py`: Wrappers for OpenAI API operations with retries and caching.
+    * `utils/database_utils.py`: Functions for initializing and connecting to the local SQLite database (`jobsearchai.db`).
+Provides a context manager for safe database transactions.

 ## Key Technologies